OmegaLambda1998/BetterInputFiles.jl/doc/src/setup.md

 ## API
 ### Public objects
-These are the functions, types, and other objects you have access to with a simple `using OLUtils`
+These are the functions, types, and other objects you have access to with a simple `using InputFiles`

 ```@autodocs
 Modules = [SetupModule]